SharePoint/sp-dev-docs/docs/embedded/getting-started/spembedded-for-vscode.md

 ![register](../images/vscoderegister.png)

-#### Grant admin consent
+#### Granting admin consent

-You will need to grant admin consent in an external browser window
+An external browser window will pop open to grant admin consent

 ## Create a container

 You can create up to five containers of trial container type to upload and manage content.

 * Right-click on the **Containers** drop-down from the tree in the left nav-bar and select **Create container**
-*
+* Enter a name for the container you would like to create

 ![create container](../images/vscodecontcreate.png)
 ![name container](../images/vscodecontname.png)